written by Kelly Hervey | featured photo by Talia Galvin

-Mention the town Ashland and many Oregonians think of Shakespeare.
-We love this Southern Valley gem notably for its world-class theater, but Ashland also produces fabulous wines, is home to numerous distinguished art galleries and has shopping in abundance, as well as class III rapids.
+Say the word Ashland and most people can think of Shakespeare, but we love this Southern Valley gem for more reasons than that.
+Not only is the theater scene divine, but Ashland also produces fabulous pinots, is home to numerous first-class art galleries and has shopping in abundance, as well as class III rapids.

 4. Crazy Races Around the State

 If Oregon is great at anything, it’s coming up with an insane race that requires a weird team name, costumes and, on occasion, has you running through the night.
 Oregon is full of incredibly active people who love to show their passion for the outdoors by participating in events such as the Hood to Coast Relay, Bend Beer Chase, Pole Pedal Paddle and the World Naked Bike Ride.
 Races typically end with a pint of Oregon brew in your hand.

 Oregon has wineries—and lots of them—from the Columbia River Gorge to the Willamette and Rogue River Valleys.
 Oregonians love to make a weekend out of touring and tasting, from the mom-and-pop to the estate wineries, because what’s better than taking in the Oregon scenery while sipping a glass of pinot with friends.

 6. Coastal Vacays When We Need Them Most

 Oregonians know that the weather at the coast is never predictable.
 Sometimes the sun peeks out, but often we brave the wind and the rain or or stay inside by the fire, admiring the ocean through the window.
 Either way, something about just being at the coast makes us happy.
 Choose from a multitude of adorable little seafaring towns dotted up and down the coast.
 We love them all!

 7. We Have it All (Mountain, Coast, Desert and Valley)